 2. You wish you could tell interested parties more so they could make an educated decision

-Note of caution: Present this type of information in a way that makes you helpful, not pushy.
-An educational approach that is less "sales-y" works well when potential buyers are considering their options.
+Our note of caution: Present information like this in a way that's helpful-- not pushy.
+An educational approach that is less "salesy" works better than an aggressive one when potential buyers are weighing their options.

 3. You're Mostly relying on ads (and their cost) to produce website visits

-4. You have a few months for the content development process to generate more leads
+4. You have several months for the content development process to generate more leads

-Be prepared for the Gap of Disappointment during the first six months of the process.
-Don't get discouraged, the results are on their way—see Month 7!
+- Prepare yourself for the Gap of Disappointment during the first six months of your inbound marketing process

-Your website doesn't need to be perfect.
-And honestly, it never will be.
-But you also don't want a website that makes it hard for visitors to find answers to their problem or figure out how to contact your company.
+Your website doesn't need to be perfect; and the truth is, it never will be; but you also don't want a website that makes it impossible for visitors to find answers to their questions or figure out how to contact you.

 6. You need to prove the ROI of your marketing efforts

-We've all been asked as marketers to prove that our efforts are working.
-PPC ads can sometimes produce a number of leads generated from the campaign and if you have a value tied to a new customer you can determine whether the ads are worth the money.
+Every marketer has been asked to prove that their efforts work.
+PPC ads pave one avenue for this.
+They produce a number of leads generated by each campaign.
+So, if you have a value tied to a new customer, it's easy to determine whether the ads are worth the money.

-By using inbound software you'll be able to indicate if/when a lead turns into a customer.
-From that you can show how you gained the lead, what they did each time they were on the website, what was done to win the sale and the date they became a customer.
 Yes, some of that has to be entered in by those who are aware of when someone becomes a customer.
-But it's absolutely worth the effort to have meaningful reports to show the executive team just how well your marketing efforts are working.
+But, it's absolutely worth the effort to have meaningful reports to show the executive team just how well your marketing efforts are working.

 8. You have a plan to follow up on New leads

-9. You have an internal marketing person to lead the inbound marketing program
+9. You have an internal marketing Expert (or Team) to lead the inbound marketing program

 10. You're sick of using 3, 4, 5 (or more) different marketing and social media services to get your job done